The Go-Kart Race Track, 4487 Sterling Highway, Soldotna, 907-262-1562.

-The Kenai Parks and Recreation Department park, off of Coral Street, near the adult softball fields, has a smooth asphalt surface with chain-link perimeter fence.
+The Kenai Parks and Recreation Department BMX and skate park, near the adult softball fields off of Coral Street, has a smooth asphalt surface with chain-link perimeter fence.
 It has a quarter pipe and numerous ramps, ledges and rails.
-The park is intended for skaters and BMX riders.
-Safety equipment (helmets, knee pads, elbow pads, wrist guards at a minimum) is strongly recommended.
 Rules are listed at the site.
 The park is unsupervised and users assume all risks.
 The park is open to all ages.
 There is no fee.
 For more information, call Bob Frates at 907-283-3692.

-The beach is at the end of Spruce Drive in Kenai.
+Kenai Beach: The beach is accessible at the end of Spruce Drive in Kenai.
 Although it has one of the fastest tide changes in the world, the soft sand, sprinkling of shells and fantastic views make this a great place to run and stretch your legs.

 Homer Theatre, Homer, 907-325-6728